► Year-end tax planning opportunities for individuals

 Those who became deemed domiciled from 6 April 2017 because they have been UK resident for 15 or more years, and who have paid the remittance basis charge (RBC) for any year are able to rebase their overseas assets at their market value on 5 April 2017.

 In practical terms, this means that any gain accruing prior to that date is not subject to UK tax on the disposal of the asset, providing that, at the time of the disposal, the individual has not become UK domiciled as a matter of general law, and there has been no break in their UK tax residence in the period from 6 April 2017.
 For those non-doms who may acquire a domicile of choice in the UK in the coming years may want to look at ways of “locking in” the benefit of rebasing whilst it is still available.

 For those non-doms who are now deemed to be UK domiciled, consideration should be given to identifying current year income and gains which, as they are now subject to UK taxation as they arise, can be remitted to the UK without further tax cost.

-Not only will gains on directly held non-residential property become taxable from April 2019 (limited to the increase in value from that date only), but also gains in respect of indirectly held UK property will also become subject to NRCGT from that date.
-These new rules operate in such a way to identify “property rich” entities (where 75% or more of the value of the entity is derived from UK property interests) and to levy a charge to NRCGT to those non-residents who have held a 25% stake in such entities at any time in the preceding two years.
+The rules on indirectly held property operate in such a way to identify “property rich” entities (where 75% or more of the value of the entity is derived from UK property interests) and to levy a charge to NRCGT to those non-residents who have held a 25% stake in such entities at any time in the preceding two years.